Most will benefit from Complete 540 project, but some will lose their homes

 Acquiring the land

-Before shovels can hit the ground, however, the NCDOT must now start acquiring the land to build the highway - land currently home to houses and businesses - in an NCDOT program called Right of Way.
+Before shovels can hit the ground, however, the NCDOT must now start acquiring the land -- 1,825 acres -- to build the highway.

+That means 209 residences, 5 business and 3 non-profit organizations must move.

 An NCDOT brochure offers general details of the program, which covers everything from the appraisal process to vacating notices to reimbursing relocation expenses.